Professional and short courses

 The Military Human in numbers

 - Over 5,000 staff from a wide range of community service providers have already benefited from the CPD training including: Councils, HMPPS, NHS Trusts and NHS Veterans Mental Health teams.

 - Services for the Armed Forces community: 1,000 trained staff now providing services for the Armed Forces community

 - Bringing the Armed Forces Covenant to life: 150 attendees at our inaugural Military Human Conference

 - Ministry of Defence Employer Recognition Scheme: York St John University was awarded silver in the Ministry of Defence (MOD) Employer Recognition Scheme (ERS) in 2018

 Course leader biographies

-Nick Wood, Education and Development Lead at York St John University
+Armed Forces and Uniformed Services Officer at York St John University

 Nick served in the Royal Navy (Fleet Air Arm) and saw active service during the Falklands War in 1982.
-In 2010 he was awarded the Butler Trust HRH Princess Royal Award for services to Veterans following the development and national roll out of the Veterans In Custody Support model for the National Offender Management Services.
-The model includes the identification ‘Ask the Question’ process which was shared with NHS services.
+In 2010 he was awarded the Butler Trust HRH Princess Royal Award for services to veterans, following the development and national roll out of the Veterans In Custody Support model for the National Offender Management Services.

-Following the on-going success of the Veterans Awareness CPD, Nick was invited to attend the Forces In Mind Trust 2 day consultation at St Georges House Windsor to discuss the issues around ‘Transition’ to civilian life for Service Leavers.
-He is a Visiting Fellow at the Anglia Ruskin University Veterans and Families Institute contributing to their MSc Veterans and Families Studies and is part of the NHS England Liaison and Diversion project pilot board in Wakefield incorporating the identification of ex-Armed Forces people into the pathway model.
+Following the ongoing success of the Veterans Awareness CPD, Nick was invited to attend the Forces In Mind Trust 2 day consultation at St Georges House Windsor to discuss the issues around transition to civilian life for Service Leavers.
+He is a Visiting Fellow at the Anglia Ruskin University Veterans and Families Institute, contributing to their Veterans and Families Studies MSc and is part of the NHS England Liaison and Diversion project pilot board in Wakefield.